DR. COHEN’S BASEBALL CLEAT LIST 2025

 To learn more about how custom orthotics can help you reach and exceed your goals and improve your activity so that you can do more of what you love with more confidence and less pain and to schedule your comprehensive biomechanical evaluation visit or call our Sports Medicine Podiatry Center and book an appointment at our Marlton, N.J.
 Sports Medicine Facility or Ridley Park, P.A.
 Office location with one of our podiatric sports medicine specialists today at (610) 522-9200.

-Wound care is an important part in dealing with diabetes.
-If you have diabetes and a foot wound or would like more information about wound care for diabetics, consult with one of our specialists from Dr. Lee S. Cohen Associates.
+Peripheral artery disease can pose a serious risk to your health.
+It can increase the risk of stroke and heart attack.
+If you have symptoms of peripheral artery disease, consult with one of our specialists from Dr. Lee S. Cohen Associates.
 Our doctors will assess your condition and provide you with quality foot and ankle treatment.

 Symptoms